Teaching LLMs How to Learn with Contextual Fine-Tuning

 \section{OpenMedText}

 To evaluate the effectiveness of contextual fine-tuning in a domain-adaptive setting, we curated a dataset consisting of both academic journal articles and educational textbooks.
-Our objective was to assemble a corpus that not only covers a wide range of topics within bio-medicine but also provides structured textual data (of varying levels of quality) suitable to align with our goal of studying how well LLMs can learn using contextual prompts.
+Our objective was to assemble a corpus that not only covers a wide range of topics within biomedicine but also provides structured textual data (of varying levels of quality) suitable for aligning with our goal of studying how well LLMs can learn using contextual prompts.
 The inclusion of textbooks provides structured and pedagogically organized content, which is conducive to the learning processes we aim to emulate.

 The rationale for going for quantity rather than highly curated quality in the data we collected was to have a realistic representation of internet scale data (albeit within a constrained domain) and to showcase how contextual fine-tuning could improve learning \emph{even-if} the data was of mixed quality.